 We hope that you all have the ability to be a little bit silly, because no one can live through the fifth season of the Rhineland--Carnival--without a sense of humor.
-Everyone can be a Jeck (Carnivalist), you just need a costume and a good mood.
-Tradition calls for cheering on the sidelines of the Carnival parades, and this doesn’t mean in Cologne or Düsseldorf but in Bonn!
+Everyone can be a Jeck (carnivalist), you just need a costume and a good mood.
+Tradition calls for cheering on the sidelines of the carnival parades, and this doesn’t mean in Cologne or Düsseldorf but in Bonn!
 Don’t be startled if a stranger comes up to kiss you or if wine corks are popping at midday: this is all part of the tradition.
-A good Carnivalist needs two important words in their vocabulary: “Bonn Alaaf” and “Prost”.
+A good carnivalist needs two important words in their vocabulary: “Bonn Alaaf” and “Prost”.

 K Kirschblüten (Cherry Blossoms)

-In his lifetime, he was a renowned landscape artist and worked for Prussian royalty: Peter Joseph Lenné, born in 1789 in Bonn, created wonderful landscapes in the Rhineland.
+In his lifetime, he was a famous landscape artist and worked for Prussian royalty: Peter Joseph Lenné, born in 1789 in Bonn, created wonderful landscapes in the Rhineland.
 The spacious park at the Augustusburg castle in Brühl is considered a monument to landscape art at an international level.
 A walk through this beautiful scenery is free of charge.

 M Museumsmeile (Museum Mile)